Earth Notes: Testing an Existing House For Air Leaks (2009)

 A quick word with the sustainability/efficiency man at our local council suggested that the magic term would be "air pressure testing" since that is specified as part of the building regulations.
 I know now that "air permeability testing" and more specialist terms such as "BINDT" (British Institute of Non-Destructive Testing) are also helpful.

-Searches now quickly turned up a number of competent firms, so I arranged for two to independently do the pressure test to compare methods and results to show them here.
+Searches then quickly turned up a number of competent firms.
+So I arranged for two to independently do the pressure test to compare methods and results to show them here.
 Usually one test would be quite sufficient.

 I also had one of the firms perform efficiency tests that go along with the air-pressure tests, including the "SAP" certificate now required before selling/renting a house.